 Applications for part-time applicants are reviewed on a rolling basis.

 During the admission process, you'll have the opportunity to check your admission status online.
 Once your application has been processed, you'll receive access to Discover Drexel using your email address and password created during the application submission.

-If you are offered admission to Drexel, be sure to review our information for Admitted Students.
+If you are offered admission to Drexel, be sure to review our information for Part-Time Admitted Students.

 Admission Decision Appeals

 An applicant who has been denied admission to the University may appeal.
 Reversal on a decision is rare and, if considered, is done based on changes in the applicant's academic criteria or personal circumstances that could not be considered adequately through the standard admission review process.

 An applicant appealing a decision should compose a letter to the Academic Appeal Chairperson stating the reason for the appeal and provide updated documentation.
 The appeal should be clear and concise, and provide new information.
 Your letter should not repeat information already presented in your initial application.
 The appeal should be emailed to the attention of the Academic Appeal Committee Chairperson at email@example.com.

 Notification of the decision of the committee is final and will be made known to the applicant via Discover Drexel within two to three weeks.